top of page

 If ANY of This Sounds Like You…

-Two of the biggest mistakes I personally made were waiting too long to ask for help and then taking my primary care provider’s initial word that I was likely just “worn out” and to get better sleep.
+Two of the biggest mistakes I personally made were waiting too long to ask for help and then taking my primary care provider’s initial assessment that my labs were normal so I was likely just “worn out” and to get better sleep.

 I don’t want that for you.